 The authorities have put up a no-go zone cordon around the volcano, and all hiking tours have been cancelled.
 So keep your distance from Mt Agung and there's no reason to worry about safety.
 Krakatoa-size eruptions are extremely rare... it's not like all of Bali will disappear in a puff of smoke.

 Be aware though, that depending on prevailing winds and an ash cloud, air traffic in and out of Bali may be disrupted.
 It happened a couple of years ago and flights were cancelled for weeks.
-Check that your insurance policy covers delay and cancellation from a volcano.
-7 months ago
+Check that your insurance policy covers delay and cancellation from a volcano. over 2 years ago